Lincoln Medical Hospice

 What is Hospice Care?

-Hospice provides support and care for persons in the last phases of a terminal illness so that they may live as fully and as comfortably as possible.
+Hospice provides support and care for persons in the last phases of a terminal illness so that they may live as fully and as comfortable as possible.
 Hospice recognizes that the dying process is a part of the normal process of living and focuses on enhancing the quality of remaining life (National Hospice and Palliative Care Organization).

 Hospice care is a team-oriented approach to medical care, pain management, and emotional and spiritual support tailored to a dying patient's needs and wishes.
-It validates the quality rather than the quantity of life and looks at not only the patient’s needs, but the needs of the caregivers as well.
+It validates the quality rather than the quantity of life and looks at not only the patient’s needs but the needs of the caregivers as well.
 Lincoln Medical Hospice provides services to relieve symptoms, manage pain, and give emotional and spiritual support.

 WHO CAN RECEIVE HOSPICE CARE?